 GRACI™ in Action: Sample Matrix

-Here's how GRACI™ clarifies accountability across a typical business workflow involving both human roles and AI tools:
+Here is how GRACI™ clarifies accountability across a typical business workflow involving both human roles and AI tools.
+Notice that every AI-involved task has a named G and V owner — a structural requirement that RACI alone cannot enforce.

 | Task | Project Manager E |